Top Gradient

 5 --role=roles/bigquery.dataViewer

 SELECT's backend service account ([email protected]) authenticates by impersonating the service account you just created.
-No service account keys are exchanged.
+No passwords or keys required.

 1gcloud iam service-accounts add-iam-policy-binding \